Japan goes digital after turning off analogue TV

 Japanese broadcasters ended analogue transmission across most of the country at noon (0900 GMT) after 58 years.
 No major problems among viewers were immediately reported.

-The Japanese government has postponed the move to digital in the prefectures of Iwate, Miyagi and until the end of March next year due to damage from the earthquake and tsunami.
+The Japanese government has postponed the move to digital in the prefectures of Iwate, Miyagi and Fukushima until the end of March next year due to damage from the earthquake and tsunami.

 (c) 2011 AFP